pingswept/me30-website/content/logistics/syllabus.md

 ## Office hours

-* Kristen, 2-4pm Fridays in Nolop
+* Kristen, 2-4pm Fridays in Nolop, except Sep.
+11, when I'll be there only 2-3pm
 * Brandon: is usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend
 * Zosia: 4:30-6:30pm Mondays in Nolop